 Job 42:4 “Hear, I beseech thee, and I will speak: I will demand of thee, and declare thou unto me.”

-Not in the manner he had before, complaining of God and justifying himself, but in a way of humble entreaty of favors of Him, of confession of sin before Him, and of acknowledgment of His wisdom, goodness, and justice in all His dealings with him, which before he arraigned.
+Not in the manner he had before, complaining of God and justifying himself, but in a way of humbly entreating of favors from Him, confessing of sin before Him, and acknowledging His wisdom, goodness, and justice in all his dealings with Him, which before he arraigned.

 “I will demand of thee”: Or rather “I will make petition to thee”, as Mr. Broughton renders it; humbly ask a favor, and entreat a gracious answer; for to demand is not so agreeable to the frame and temper of soul Job was now in.